Scholarships and Grants

 Need-Based Grants

-These non-audition grants benefit piano students with financial need.
+These non-audition grants of up to $1,000 per student benefit music students with financial need.
 Students must be studying with a member of OMTA.
 Decisions are based on need, the student’s dedication to learning, and their willingness to share talents with their community.

 Questions?
 Contact Laura Davis, (503) 312-1162.